kiranmulloly/Python-Script/README.md

 # Python-Script

-Currenlty documenting the  python & powershell Script by adding as much as comment to understand the logic.
-Also i have posted some of the cheat sheets that have used my day to day work which helps to keep it handy instead of spending time on seracing online.
+At the moment I am documenting the Python and PowerShell scripts with as much comment as possible to make the logic clear.
+I've also posted some cheat sheets which are useful to keep handy instead of spending time searching online.